weaveworks-guides/weave-net-legacy/microservices-seneca-ubuntu-simple/README.md

 * [Git](http://git-scm.com/downloads)
 * [Vagrant & VirtualBox](/guides/about/vagrant.html)

-## A Note on Microservices ##
+## A Note On Microservices ##

-Microservices have emerged as a development pattern in recent times, with companies such as Netfilx, Hubspot and OpenTable adopting the approach.
+Microservices have emerged as a development pattern in recent times, with companies such as Netflix, Hubspot and OpenTable adopting the approach.

 But what exactly are Microservices anyway?